kwonus/Quelle/Vanilla-Quelle.md

 **or:** In Boolean logic, **or** means that any term constitutes a match.
 With Quelle, *or* is represented by the semi-colon ( **;** ) or plus (+) between SEARCH clauses.

 **not:** In Boolean logic, **not** means that the term must not be found.
-With Quelle, *not* is represented by a minus, minus ( **--** ) and applies to an entire segment (it cannot be applied to individual words unless the search segment has only a single term).
-In other words, a -- means subtract results; it cancels-out matches against all matches of other clauses.
+With Quelle, *not* is represented by a minus, minus ( **--** ) and applies to an entire clause (it cannot be applied to individual segments (e.g. discrete words) within the search clause.
+However, a search clause is permitted to contain a single segment, which easily circumvents that limitation.
+In short, -- means subtract results; it cancels-out matches against all matches of other clauses.
 Most clauses are additive as each additional clause increases search results.
 Contrariwise, a **not** clause is subtractive as it decreases search results.

-In short, -- means that the clause will be subtracted from the search results..
+Again, -- means that the clause will be subtracted from the search results..
 When commands only contain a single search clause, it is always positive.
 A single negative clause following the find imperative, while it might be grammatically valid syntax, will never match anything.
 Therefore, while permitted in theory, it would have no real-world meaning.
 Consequently, most implementations of Quelle-HMI disallow that construct.